nhost/nhost/docs/docs/platform/graphql/index.md

 A GraphQL mutation is used to insert, upsert, update, or delete data.

 :::tip
-The [Mutations documentation from Hasura](https://hasura.io/docs/latest/graphql/core/databases/postgres/mutations/index/) is applicable since Nhost uses Hasura's GraphQL Engine for your app.
+The [Mutations documentation from Hasura](https://hasura.io/docs/latest/graphql/core/databases/postgres/mutations/index/) is applicable since we're using Hasura's GraphQL Engine for your project.
 :::

 ### Insert Data